WordPress/debug-bar/readme.txt

 Add a new panel for HTTP requests using the native WP methods.
 AMP dev mode compatibility.
 Change cache busters to use `filemtime` instead of hardcoded values.
-Minor CSS updates, so theems don't override the <pre> styles.
+Minor CSS updates, so themes don't override the `pre` styles.

 = 1.0.1 =
 Update object cache panel CSS to be ready for new object-cache.php release with better stats()